EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 **/eml:eml/@packageId**

 As outlined in other sections (see versioning above, @**id** and &lt;**alternateIdentifier**&gt;, below) each site should manage unique identifiers and versioning at the local level (see @**system** discussion below).
 However, a central data catalog will handle identifiers at it’s scope and may assign a different ids.
-The LTER Network currently uses “Metacat” as its EML repository.Most sites synchronize the packageId with the Metacat “docid” designated in the harvester or at document upload, however synchronization is not required.
-Metacat and its harvester rely on numerical data set ids and  revision numbers for document management and synchronization.
+TO DO: rewrite.
 This may necessitate a workaround for sites that use non-numeric ids or don’t version data sets.
 Possible solutions include differentially generating EML optimized for Metacat (for sites capable of dynamic EML generation) and XSLT transformation.

-Currently, the packageId attribute is used to identify a site’s EML documents for searches in the LTER Data Catalog.
-A site’s packageId attribute in EML contributed to the KNB Metacat should be standardized as follows, or another format agreed upon by the site and LNO Data Catalog managers.
+Currently, the packageId attribute is used to identify a site's EML documents for searches in the LTER Data Catalog.
+A site's packageId attribute in EML contributed to the KNB Metacat should be standardized as follows, or another format agreed upon by the site and LNO Data Catalog managers.

 > knb-lter-\[site\].\[dataset number\].\[revision\], e.g.
 > knb-lter-gce.187.4